Crossrail is one of the largest single infrastructure investments undertaken in the UK, aiming to change the way people travel around London.

 Abbey Wood update

 Changes are taking place at Abbey Wood station as part of the Crossrail project.
-A new two-level station opens on 22 October 2017.
-From December 2018 the Elizabeth line starts running from Abbey Wood to Paddington via new tunnels under central London.
+A new two-level station opened on 23rd October 2017.
+From Autumn 2019 the Elizabeth line starts running from Abbey Wood to Paddington via new tunnels under central London.
 From December 2019 trains will run direct from Abbey Wood to west London and beyond, including Heathrow Airport.

 Southeastern train services will continue to serve Abbey Wood as normal but, from Sunday 22 October 2017, the management of the station transfers from Southeastern to Transport for London (TfL).